Deh-e Hatam

 Deh-e Hatam (ده حاتم, also Romanized as Deh-e Ḩātam) is a village in Dust Mohammad Rural District, in the Central District of Hirmand County, Sistan and Baluchestan Province, Iran.
 At the 2006 census, its population was 187, in 40 families.

+2023 clashes

+Border clashes took place on the Afghanistan-Iran border in May 2023, during which Deh-e Hatam came under attack by Taliban forces, though the attack was repelled.